Introduction

 A reusable meeting action items template

-This format works because each row answers the questions that usually create drag after a meeting: what exactly needs to happen, who is responsible, when it should happen, whether it is already moving, and what might block it.
+This format works because each row answers the questions that usually create drag after a meeting:

 That is enough structure to support action without making the document feel heavy.